-If you're debating whether to switch to an electric vehicle, you'll want a realistic picture of how much you can expect to pay beyond the sticker price.
-Here's a rundown of the costs involved so you can make the smartest decision when buying a car.
+If you’re debating whether to switch to an electric vehicle ahead of any mandates, you’ll want a realistic picture of how much you can expect to pay beyond the sticker price.
+Here’s a rundown of the costs involved so you can make the smartest decision when buying an electric car.

 Consumers now have more options for electric vehicles with over 30 battery and plug-in hybrid offerings in the U.S., according to automobile expert Matt Teske.
 Unlike traditional vehicles where you can cover a lot of roadway on gas, electric vehicles run on battery, which ultimately drives cost and determines the miles you can drive, he said.

 Sure, some of the most expensive cars are electric vehicles and can cost you six figures.
-For example, you might pay over $100,000 for some Tesla models.
-However, you can find electric cars for around $30,000, such as the Nissan Leaf.
-In fact, the average transaction price of electric vehicles was $34,026 in February 2017, according to Kelley Blue Book.
-That's an 11 percent decrease in price from last year.
+For example, the midrange Porsche Taycan Turbo has an MSRP of $150,900.
+However, you can still find electric cars for around $30,000, such as the Nissan Leaf.
+And electric cars are quickly becoming more affordable.
+The average cost of electric vehicles was $55,600 in 2019, according to Cox Automotive.
+That’s a 13.4% decrease in price from the previous year.

 Auto Loan Rates